 $ sudo checkrestart

 The fastest way to restart the Debian system is to use the reboot command.
-If you are using the GUI version, you can run Terminal and then type in the following order:
+If you are using the GUI version (Desktop environment), you can run Terminal (search for it in your applications menu) and then type in the following order:

 $ sudo reboot

-If the reboot command does not work in Debian, you can still force the system to restart by typing in the following command:
+If the standard reboot command does not work or the system is hung, you can still force the system to restart by typing in the following command:

 reboot -f

-This way, it looks like you press the power button directly on your system.
+This way, it looks like you press the power button directly on your system, bypassing the graceful shutdown of services.
+Use this only as a last resort.

 In addition, you should add the time parameter to the command (in minutes) to specify exactly when the system should be restarted.
 The proper command is as follows: